LunarG/VulkanTools/CONTRIBUTING.md

 Repository Issue labels:

 * _Bug_:          These issues refer to invalid or broken functionality and are the highest priority.
-* _Incomplete_:   These issues refer to missing validation checks that users have encountered during application development that would have been directly useful, and are high priority.
 * _Enhancement_:  These issues refer ideas for improving or extending functionality.

 It is the maintainers goal for all issues to be assigned within one business day of their submission.
 If you choose